Physical Therapy Guide to Shoulder Labral Tear

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with labral tears.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information that can help:

-APTA has determined that the following articles provide some of the best scientific evidence for how to treat labral tears.
-The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free access of the full article, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for shoulder labral tears.
+They report recent research and provide information on the standards of practice in the United States and internationally.
+They link to a PubMed* abstract (which may offer free access to the full text) or other resources.
+You can read them to learn more or bring a copy to your health care provider.

 Expert Review: